 Enter here (drumroll please) Mitsubishi’s Colt/Mirage 2nd gen, in hatchback form.
 The 80’s Japanese compact car phenomenon was in full swing, memories of oil shortages still lingering.
 A popular offering in Puerto Rico, almost as common as a Tercel, or a Sentra.
 Introduced in Japan in ’83, and until ’85 in US territories, the car was a careful evolution of the 1st gen, which incidentally, had been Mitsubishi’s first foray into FWD.

-Still possessing a FWD transverse layout, improving minutely its engineering, the company got more daring, bringing for more variants and technology options.
-As most Japanese vehicles of the time, driving dynamics were decent, very dependable, and obviously, economic.
+Still possessing an FWD transverse layout, improving minutely its engineering, the company got more daring, bringing more variants and technology options.
+As with most Japanese vehicles of the time, driving dynamics were decent, very dependable, and obviously, economical.
 The interior enjoyed fairly good ergonomics, good grade materials, and some ‘futuristic’ looking switchgear, more or less the norm in Japanese offerings at the time.
 Sales for ’86 were good, somewhere around 108K units, when mixing the numbers of the multiple names under which it was sold (Colt, Champ, Mirage).

-Now, brother and I remained in the porch, watching in disbelief.
+Now, Brother and I remained on the porch, watching in disbelief.
 Gallant-lover walking back, grabbing his car keys, and his girlfriend approaching him, now wondering what was happening.
-Meanwhile, mom remained vigilant over the arachnid menace, the cunning creature still in a suspicious inactive mode.
+Meanwhile, Mom remained vigilant over the arachnid menace, the cunning creature still in a suspicious inactive mode.

-A few feet away from the spider, gallant-lover stopped the car, placing it on Park position, stepping out, and approaching mom.
+A few feet away from the spider, Gallant-lover stopped the car, placed it in Park position, stepped out, and approached mom.
 He looked for the spider.

 - There, just wanted to make sure it hadn’t moved!
 Wait!